 Sanaga-Yong Chimpanzee Rescue Center

 Located in Cameroon’s remote Mbargue Forest, Sanaga-Yong Chimpanzee Rescue Center provides sanctuary in a natural habitat environment for chimpanzee orphans of the illegal bushmeat trade.
 When a poacher kills a mother chimpanzee, her nursing infant can be sold alive as a “pet” in Cameroon or smuggled out to meet the growing demand for African wildlife in Asian zoos.
-Some of the seventy-two resident chimpanzees at the Center have been confiscated as infants from poachers or dealers, and others have suffered on chains or in small cages for decades before their rescue.
+Some of the seventy-seven resident chimpanzees at the Center have been confiscated as infants from poachers or dealers, and others have suffered on chains or in small cages for decades before their rescue.
 At our sanctuary, which is committed to lifelong care, the emotionally damaged chimpanzees eventually find friendship and joy in adoptive social groups.
 They enjoy large enclosure complexes that include tracts of natural habitat forest protected with solar-powered electric fencing.

 Sanaga-Yong Chimpanzee Rescue plays a vital role in conservation through promotion and support of law enforcement, habitat protection and education/sensitization.

 - By providing a permanent home for illegally trafficked and held chimpanzees, as well as information and necessary technical assistance to authorities, we enable law enforcement.

 - To stop the poaching of endangered wildlife, Sanaga-Yong Chimpanzee Rescue has worked for years with government partners and community leaders to create the Wall-Mbargue Wildlife Refuge in the beautiful forest surrounding our sanctuary.
 We sponsor a sustainable agriculture/agro-forestry project aimed at replenishing depleted farmland and decreasing slash and burn for subsistence agriculture by village farmers.